• Ελληνικά

 https://nickkouzos.com/images/Welcom17.jpg https://nickkouzos.com/images/Welcom18.jpg

 Agios Konstandinos.
-Close to the house Olympia Kouzos family lived between 1915 and 1924.Constandinoupole Agia triada, Taximi square 2003.
+Close to the house Olympia Kouzos lived between 1915 and 1924.Constandinoupole Agia triada, Taximi square 2003.

 https://nickkouzos.com/images/Welcom19.jpg https://nickkouzos.com/images/Welcom20.jpg